ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-12-20-on-word-vectors.md

 parameter.
 A window size of 1 means that a word only sees adjacent words as its neighbor.
 Too high a window and your context becomes less informative, too low and you fail to capture all of its nuance.

+> Too high a window and your context becomes less informative, too low and you
+> fail to capture all of its nuance.

+Now, we write a function to get word pairs from a sentence: